a1pat/Starbucks-Capstone/README.md

 Classifying each offer/transaction according to the above scheme is important for assessing each offer. *It is also time consuming.* A flag (**read_saved_person_offer**) in the code can be set to True the first time the code is run to perform the categorization.
 The results are saved to a pickle file.
 The flag can be set to False during subsequent runs - this reads the categorization from the pickle file and saves time.

 ## Demographic Groups<a name="demographic_groups"></a> ##
+Customer data (from profile.json) were analyzed to determine if there were any natural demographic groups.
+Missing rows were dropped and all the remaining rows were used for this analysis.
+The goal was not to predict the group of future/unknown customers, hence separation into training and test sets was necessary.
+Such separation may be required in future if such prediction is contemplated.

+Two popular methods are used to determine groups - PCA and K-Means, both using the scikit-learn package.

+The following featue set is employed: ['age','income','M','F','O','became_member_year'].
+'M', 'F' and 'O' are categorical variables derived from *gender*. 'became_member_year' is derived from 'became_member_on'.

+PCa The scikit-learn package is used for both.
 ### PCA <a name="pca"></a> ###